superg3m/ckit/README.md

 	I need to rewrite the memory tagging system from the ground up and I need to incentivice arenas way more than I currently do it makes lifetimes siginificantly easier.

+	I need to really think about how data comes in an how it gets tagged this deserves some really critical thought!

 # Goals
 ### key
 - '[x]': Finished